Laravel PDF viewer: Build a feature-rich viewer with Nutrient

 Digital signatures

 Secure your documents with digital signatures using Nutrient.
 This feature enables users to sign documents electronically, ensuring authenticity and integrity.
 Digital signatures are essential for legal and compliance purposes, providing a secure way to validate document content.
-Check out How to add digital signatures to PDFs using Laravel to learn more about digital signatures.
+Check out our blog on how to add digital signatures to PDFs using Laravel to learn more about digital signatures.

 UI customization